Coaching for performance: Are you a judge or a facilitator?by

 It is worth noting that while the ‘judge’ approach runs the risk of being too impersonal, the trick with the ‘facilitator’ approach is to keep the coaching grounded within the context of the organisation, and to seek as far as possible to align personal with organisational goals.

 Coaching is ultimately about getting people to where they need to be – or would like to be – faster than if they were doing it themselves.

 When entering into a coaching relationship it is important for managers to consider the particular person and situation they are dealing with, and to balance effectively between the ‘judge’ and the ‘facilitator’ mode.

-I hope this blog has got you thinking about your own role as a coach or manager in your organisation!
 If you are interested in reading more on the subject I would recommend the excellent ‘Building great leadership’ series of articles on TrainingZone.